wjwat/lhtlhtp.com/content/html-css-js/jsbasics.md

 ```html
 <script src="js/scripts.js"></script>
   ```
-in the &lt;head&gt; tag. <i>(If you use CDNs that specify putting it at the end of your &lt;body&gt; tag, do that instead.)</i> Note that unlike linking to our CSS file, &lt;script&gt; needs to have a closing tag.
+in the &lt;head&gt; tag. <i>(If you use an off-site script that specifies putting it at the end of your &lt;body&gt; tag, do that instead.)</i> Note that unlike linking to our CSS file, &lt;script&gt; needs to have a closing tag.

 [Scoping](https://www.w3schools.com/js/js_scope.asp) your variables is crucial in Javascript, as it allows us make code that is more